Bangor Garth Pier

-As was the case with most piers, the Second World War did it no favours, decking was removed to deter invaders and by the end of the war the pier was in a very sorry state.
-With no money for restoration, the pier slowly declined until it had to be closed in 1971 when it very narrowly avoided a decision to demolish it.
+As was the case with most piers, the Second World War did it no favours: decking was removed to deter invaders and by the end of the war the pier was in a very sorry state.
+With no money for restoration, it slowly declined until it had to be closed in 1971, when it very narrowly avoided a decision to demolish it.

 Eventually, in October 1982, with financial support from a whole host of organisations, restoration started.
 The fully restored pier was opened in 1988, but this beautiful building is in constant need of care if it is to still be here for future generations.